gngdb/adaptive-standout/README.md

+# Status

+This project will likely never be completed.
+Most of the code is here, and can run, but I will not be replicating all of the experiments in the paper.

 Replication of the paper ["Adaptive dropout for training deep neural networks"][paper] (with reference to the [related thesis][thesis]).
 I apologise to the authors for the name "adaptive-standout", but I didn't